jaishreepancholi/React-Destructure/README.md

 2. It improves code readability.

+It Includes following concept =

-Also Event Gandling with class and functional component.
+1. Destructure in class and functional component.
+2. Event Binding
+3. Pass data to child from parent